webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Character-Arcs/Mysterious-Background.md

 ---
 aliases:
-- "Mysterious Background"
+  - Mysterious Background
 tags:
   - Compendium/CSRD/en/Character-Arcs/Mysterious-Background
   - Character-Arc
+title: Mysterious Background
+collection: Character-Arcs
+kind: Compendium
 ---
 ## Mysterious Background
 >You don’t know who your parents were, but you want to find out.
 The mystery might be something other than your parentage, but that’s a common theme in this kind of arc.
 You want to know where you come from—there’s some kind of mystery in your past.